NorwoodAndBrixtonFoodbank/nbf-website/README.md

     * `npm run test:coverage` for a full coverage report at the end
   * Can open the Cypress UI to see individual results with `npm run open:cypress`

+* Use `npx supabase functions serve` if you are receiving an errors such as "congestion zone" to run Supabase functions locally.

 ### Supabase development

 To use the Supabase CLI: